flashbots/suave-specs/specs/rigil/kettle.md

 The SUAVE chain maintains consensus about smart contract code for SUAPPs.
 Additionaly it can also be used to store and/or broadcast data for better censorship guarantees.

-Computors are required to keep a lively copy of the SUAVE chain state in order to process Confidential Compute Requests, but these liveliness requirements are currently not defined in the Rigil Computor.
+Kettles are required to keep a lively copy of the SUAVE chain state in order to process Confidential Compute Requests, but these liveliness requirements are currently not defined in the Rigil Kettle.

 For more details see the [🔗 SUAVE chain](./suave-chain.md) spec.